commonknowledge/vision-mission-values/README.md

 # Common Knowledge

-## Vision

-A world of abundance, free from oppression.

-To get there, we need people who are confident in their capacity to self-organise, empowered by digital technology.

 ## Mission

-Working directly with grassroots activists, we design digital tools that make radical change possible.
+We are a not-for-profit worker cooperative of technologists, designers, researchers and facilitators.
+We work with grassroots organisers and communities around the world to build power and achieve radical change.
+We use digital technologies to multiply the impact and capacity of social movements.
 ## Values

 ### Solidarity

-Common Knowledge acts in solidarity with those who are struggling against all forms of oppression.
+We act in solidarity with those who are struggling against all forms of oppression.
 Solidarity is power.
 Diversity is strength.

-### Pragmatism
+### Interdependence

-Common Knowledge is active and practical in approach.
-We use theory and practice to intensify each other.
+We cultivate reciprocal relationships where we can practice collaboration and generosity, not competition and scarcity.
+We see the commons as our opportunity to have the biggest impact.

 ### Thoughtfulness

 We understand and respect the complexity of political and technological structures.
-We always think before intervening, intervene at the scale appropriate, listen, reflect and learn.
+We trust people to know their own context best.
+We think before intervening and intervene at the appropriate scale.
+We listen deeply and reflect with intention.

-### Interdependence
+### Practice

-Common Knowledge acts with generosity and compassion.
-We are part of a wider ecosystem and rely upon other people, their communities and the natural world.
+We believe learning is an endless journey.
+We use theory and practice to intensify each other.
+We are curious, creative and interdisciplinary.
+We ask questions and lean into change.

-### Resilience
+### Optimism

-The scale and importance of the problems we face can feel overwhelming.
-We endevour to face our work with hope and compassion.
-We remember the capcity of people to collectively overcome oppression and build a better future.
+We approach problems as challenges and see failures as opportunities to grow.
+We remember the capacity of people to collectively build a better future.
+We trust that people can.

 ---

-_Consent reached XXX of October 2021._
+_Consent reached 8 November 2021._

-_Review X of X 2022._
+_Review 12 October 2022._